-Students should make payments use ParentMail.
+Students should make payments use My Child at School.
 A receipt must be issued for all monies collected and the value of the receipt and the number of the receipt recorded against the student making the payment.

 The Finance Team should maintain an up to date record for each student showing the amount paid and the amount outstanding.